 Jamie Tartt, much like Roy Kent, is going to be okay because this show cares about allowing its men to grieve and be vulnerable in order to find the kind of growth that strengthens them prodigiously.

 We’ll see how the series actually ends, but the moment I heard this line, I thought to myself “if I still love this show as deeply as I do now by the time its series finale airs, I think I’d like ‘onward, forward’ tattooed.”
-While “believe” is the word that we all rightfully associate with this Ted Lasso, this is the phrase that felt like the very medicine I needed the very first time I heard it.
+While “believe” is the word that we all rightfully associate with this Ted Lasso, this phrase felt like the very medicine I needed the first time I heard it.

 My beautiful friend Katie over at Nerdy Girl Notes wrote an exceptional piece about the detail that Ted Lasso “Reminds Us We’re Not Alone,” and that’s it—that’s the essence of this show.
 It’s connecting to others in our sadness while finding ways to move along by helping each other find the light.
 Onward, forward promises that there is still hope left.
 “The Hope That Kills You” is, in every way, a testament to what hope actually is.

 The thing about hope is that it never really disappears—it lingers like the ashes of a phoenix rebirthing itself from embers that never lose their glow.
-It’s there even while we can’t feel it and even while sadness is so horrifically consuming, we don’t even realize we’re buried in it.
+It’s there even while we can’t feel it and even while sadness is so horrifically consuming, we don’t even realize we’re drowning in it.
 But the entirety of this show is a love letter to humanity, and it’s a love letter to the people we meet along the way.
 It’s about a team finding solace with each other in the shared heartache of a loss.

-We get the beautiful parallel of Roy helping Sam up after the fall in “Tan Lines” and Sam rushing to Roy’s side then making sure he hears the cheers for him to remember just how special he is.
+We get the beautiful parallel of Roy helping Sam up after the fall in “Tan Lines” and Sam rushing to Roy’s side then, making sure he hears the cheers for him to remember just how special he is.